-Readings can be taken from the flywheel through openings in the flywheel housing.
+Readings can be taken from the flywheel through openings in the flywheel housing either from above or below depending on access when fitting.

 "TDC up" or "TDC down" is found on the flywheel.
 Both openings are fitted with a blanking piece on delivery.